Planning a Wedding with Divorced Parents

 Recognize them both equally

-- The thing is, even though I had mixed feelings about my parents approach to parenting post-divorce and their relationship with one another, they’re both my parents.
-I found it very important to make them both feel recognized and loved for all that hey did to raise me into the person I am today.
+- The thing is, even though I had mixed feelings about my parents’ approach to parenting post-divorce and their relationship with one another, they’re both my parents.
+I found it very important to make them both feel recognized and loved for all that they did to raise me into the person that I am today.

 Divorce is tricky, and requires you to tread through your wedding planning with a ton of sensitivity.
 Unfortunately not every divorced family co-parents well, but following the tips above will help to minimize any discomfort all around.

-Whim Event Planning and Design is a team of Toronto wedding planners and day of coordinators, specializing in modern romantic weddings for fun, sweet couples.
+Events by Whim is a team of spunky Toronto wedding planners, specializing in modern romantic weddings for fun, sweet couples.
 Get in touch with us today to start planning your dream day!